This post has already been read 11993 times!

 1. Multi-Party and Network-First

-In addition, one network for all parties and transactions means solutions are tightly integrated and can work intelligently together based on real-time data from all business partners and systems.
+In addition, one network for all parties and transactions means solutions work seamlessly and intelligently together, based on real-time data from all business partners and systems.
 It makes for much better data, much better planning, and far more effective execution, so you get better results.

 2. Real Time Single Version of the Truth (SVOT)

 Enabled by a multi-party network, data is shared in real time, not via batch processing or by being “thrown over the wall” to nearest neighbor trading partners.
 It is not duplicated.
-There is a single authoritative version of the truth shared by all.Real-time data makes all the difference, because the world is dynamic.
-Knowing what's happening now enables managers and executives to make optimal decisions that generate real world value. @duckworth_nigel Click To Tweet
+There is a single authoritative version of the truth shared by all.Real-time data makes all the difference, because the world is dynamic not static.
+Knowing what's happening now enables managers and executives to make optimal, reality-based decisions that generate real world value. @duckworth_nigel Click To Tweet

 Working with real-time data means more accurate view of the business, more timely alerts, better planning and more effective execution.
 There is minimal “bullwhip” which comes from increasing degrees of uncertainty as you move down a typical linear supply chain.
 So there’s no need to insulate against that uncertainty with safety stock.